fablabbcn/smartcitizen-docs/docs/start.md

 * Visit [data.smartcitizen.me/debug](http://data.smartcitizen.me/debug) you will see the data from all the devices on debug mode every time they publish in real time.
 You can indetify your device by the devie id. **Note data comes uncalibrated.*

 ![image](img/data_debug.png)

+### How to retrieve other kit's data?

+Current [API](http://api.smartcitizen.me/) allows you acces historical and latest value of the devices you own.
+We current offers [special API access](http://api.smartcitizen.me/#api-Devices-GetDevicesInfo) to all devices for research and academic purposes.

+Please contact [support@smartcitizen.me](mailto:support@smartcitizen.me) describing how you expect to use the data and we will give you access to it.

 ### Which LiPo batteries to use?